 A hand-made sign sitting atop supplies at Southeast Gwinnett Cooperative Ministry’s warehouse reminds that the Operation Round Up-supported assistance program spreads love with every box of pantry staples.

 “We spread the love.”
 That’s how Laura Drake sums up the work of Southeast Gwinnett Cooperative Ministry in February — and every other month of the year.
-In 2020, that love was spread farther than ever before as the assistance program she directs distributed more than a million pounds of food to families struggling financially.
+In 2020, that love was spread farther than ever before as the assistance program distributed more than a million pounds of food to families struggling financially.

 Southeast Gwinnett Cooperative Ministry

 Last year, ORU grants helped the ministry care for a record number of families residing in Snellville, Grayson and a portion of Loganville.
 The program provides food and non-food pantry items as well as financial assistance for utility and prescription drug expenses.
 Housing assistance was added to the mix last year.

 Assistance requests skyrocketed by 245 percent during the early days of the pandemic, Drake said.
 Eleven months later, the program continues to serve 75 percent more families than in 2019.

 “About 1,500 of the households we served last year were first-time visitors,” Drake said, illustrating the impact of pandemic shutdowns for area residents.